-The questionnaire-based approach emulates data abstraction by filling electronic forms.
+The questionnaire-based approach emulates data abstraction by filling out electronic forms.
 In this method, a series of questions are posed to the text, with coded answers provided.
-The goal is not to extract every piece of data but to focus on what is most important.
+The goal is not to extract every piece of data but to focus on what is most important, as defined by established domain-specific questionnaires.
+These questionnaires, developed by experts in the field, prioritize the most clinically and research-relevant information for specific diseases.
+For example, the NACC questionnaire focuses on findings crucial for establishing diagnoses of AD and PD.
 We employed a similar approach where, instead of a human operator, it was the LLM that answered the questions.
-Questions were derived from the NACC questionnaire, which covers findings relevant to establishing diagnoses of AD and PD.
-In brief, the LLM was provided with instructions to answer the questions, a context (specific section of the report), and the questions themselves.
-These instructions or questions could be direct (e.g., "Provide the whole brain weight, in grams.") or dictionary-based (e.g., "What is the severity of cerebral cortex atrophy?" with coded answer options).
+In brief, the LLM was provided with instructions to answer the questions, a context (specific section of the report) and the questions themselves.
+These instructions or questions could be direct (e.g. "Provide the whole brain weight, in grams.") or dictionary-based (e.g. "What is the severity of cerebral cortex atrophy?" with coded answer options that were taken from NACC or FITBIR questionnaires).
 Answers to dictionary-based questions were mapped directly to the data model, so no additional harmonization was required.